 An honor graduate of the Defense Information School (DINFOS) Public Affairs Officer Course, he holds a Bachelor of Science degree from the United States Military Academy at West Point, and a Master of Public Policy degree from the University of Texas at Dallas.

-Knittig is a member of the Public Affairs Council, the National Press Club, where he’s on the Headliners Committee, and serves on the strategic advisory board of the Virginia Chamber Foundation.
+Knittig serves on the Dacor Bacon board of trustees, is a member of the Public Affairs Council, and the National Press Club, where he’s on the Headliners Committee.
 He and his family reside in Arlington, Virginia.